-- Staff member to call the Police 999 immediately (explain you are calling from a club within your school location and tell them how many children and staff are present).
+- Colleagues to call the Police 999 immediately (explain you are calling from a club within your school location and tell them how many children and colleagues are present).

-- Lockdown the club and assemble children and staff together in a safe area and lock/barricade the doors if possible.
+- Lockdown the club and assemble children and colleagues together in a safe area and lock/barricade the doors if possible.

-- Register and headcount the children and staff.
+- Register and headcount the children and colleagues.